The French pronoun Y replaces a place

 Y is not used to replace a person.

-To replace people you need to use an indirect object pronoun: me, te, lui, nous, vous, leur
+To replace people you need to use indirect object pronouns: me, te, lui, nous, vous, leur

 |Y usually replaces a prepositional phrase beginning with a preposition of location like à, chez , dans, sur, etc .|